EYFS

 Welcome to our Early Years Foundation Stage – get ready to learn lots and have fun whilst you do it!

 As stated in the statutory framework for early years, we believe that every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.
 Here at Leamington we aim to ensure that children learn and develop well and are kept healthy and safe.
 Our curriculum is broken into 7 areas of learning.
 All areas of learning and development are important and inter-connected.
 These areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
-To see more of our reception https://www.leamingtonprimary.com/our-curriculum/reception/
+Click the links to see more of our Nursery – Nursery and to see more of our Reception – Reception.

 At Leamington we have worked closely with our curriculum lead in order to develop our own immersive curriculum.
 This begins when children join our nursery and continues until the end of Year 6.
 We aim to emotionally connect the pupils to their curriculum to increase motivation, interest and attitude to learning.
 We want our children to love to learn and this journey starts in our early years.
 We do this by immersing the children into every aspect of our curriculum, we step into magic story world where anything is possible- aspirations are high!
 We help solve mysteries, become superheroes, fairy tale characters and much more.
 We want all learners to exceed their potential academically, socially and emotionally thus gaining the necessary skills, knowledge and attributes to be successful in the next stage of their learning.
 Children also use elements of Pie Corbett’s model to add actions enabling them to orally retell stories and even compose their own versions.
 We want to provide children with real life experiences allowing them to apply the skills we teach “for real”.